nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 However, FA2 contract developer MAY chose to implement either the [default transfer permission policy](#default-transfer-permission-policy) or a custom policy.
-If the FA2 contract implementation MAY customizes one or more of the standard permission behaviors (`operator`, `receiver`, `sender` as specified in `permissions_descriptor` type), by choosing one of the available options for those permission behaviors.
+The FA2 contract implementation MAY customizes one or more of the standard permission behaviors (`operator`, `receiver`, `sender` as specified in `permissions_descriptor` type), by choosing one of the available options for those permission behaviors.